Air Quality Accomplishments

 - Asphalt Plants -- The Division of Air Quality has significantly strengthened its permit review process for asphalt plants by requiring analyses of toxic air emissions for all new, expanded or relocated facilities.
 These toxics reviews include evaluations of emissions from the facilities' main stacks as well as fugitive sources, such as asphalt storage and loading areas.

-- Air Toxics Rules -- The state Environmental Management Commission, upon DENR's recommendation, denied an industry-backed request to exempt facilities from the state air toxics rules if they also have to comply with federal toxics rules.
+- Air Toxics Rules -- The state Environmental Management Commission, upon DEQ's recommendation, denied an industry-backed request to exempt facilities from the state air toxics rules if they also have to comply with federal toxics rules.
 If approved, the request would have removed about 300 of the largest air pollution sources from the state toxics program, which sets health-based limits for 105 toxic air pollutants.

 - Open Burning -- The Division of Air Quality has taken a number of steps to increase public awareness about the state Open Burning Rule, which prohibits outdoor burning in many cases.
 Efforts include a new Spanish-language open burning brochure, newspaper ads paid for by violators, and radio ads broadcast across the state.